drsjford/repository1/README.md

 My real interest is trying to set up a mybinder page for teaching activities.
 Added as extra.

-##I'm gping to change this amd try working through Git and Github for poets
+##I'm going to change this amd try working through Git and Github for poets